 - Blood thinning medications, including aspirin and ibuprofen

 - Smoking and smoke exposure

 Rest is important after facial fillers.
-Plastic surgeons will recommend avoiding heavy activity or exercise for the first day or so after treatment.
+We recommend avoiding heavy activity or exercise for the first day or so after treatment.

-Gentle massage of the treated area may improve the swelling on some patients.
+Gentle massage of the treated area may improve the swelling in some patients.
 Sometimes the area just expands a little too much with edema and needs to be gingerly flattened back down.
 Hard pressure should be avoided.
 Ask your injector if massage is allowed.

-Lastly, swelling may be due factors other than the treatment itself, such as allergies, a thyroid condition, hormones, medication side-effect, or other medical conditions.
-As always, speak to your plastic surgeon to determine methods to help reduce swelling that is appropriate for you.
+Lastly, swelling may be due to factors other than the treatment itself, such as allergies, a thyroid condition, hormones, medication side effects, or other medical conditions.
+As always, speak to your injector to determine methods to help reduce swelling that are appropriate for you.